optyfr/JRomManager/README.md

 		- It's a simple web server with basic websockets support => proxies may not work, no encrypted connection (https/wss), no protection against DDOS, no connection limitations, ...
 		- There is currently no multiuser support nor access control implemented => you can break your server easily if you don't know what you're doing
 - Full Server mode, include all features from Simple server mode plus the following:
-	- Made for a "community or family usage" over the Internet **provided that each one own the original version of the shared roms, or that the roms are copyleft**
+	- Made for a "community or family usage" over the Internet **provided that each one own the original games for the shared roms, or that the roms are copyleft (see [disclaimer](#disclaimer) above)**
 	- Jetty is used instead of NanoHTTPd
 	- Multi-user with access rights, and separated workdir, a shared read-only space, and no access to entire FileSystem
 	- Totally secured (separate accounts with login/password, HTTPS with TLS 1.3, server certificate handling and auto reload, ...)